7 Ways to Improve Strategic Sourcing Using Data Analytics

 This metric is extremely important because it measures how well suppliers are fulfilling the terms and conditions of the contract.
 Are deliveries timely?
 Was the right quantity delivered?
 Did the right items go to the correct location?
 If the answer to any of these questions is regularly a “no,” you’ll need to enforce terms and conditions and possibly look elsewhere in the future.

 As you can see, strategic sourcing is fueled by data.
-If you don’t have the data you need to do this kind of detailed strategic analysis, you may want to consider a procurement platform that provides you with the information you need to make your business stronger.
+If you don’t have access to granular purchasing data already, a digital procurement platform can help by providing you with the information you need to make your business stronger.

 For example, when you become a member of Raiven Marketplace, you receive access to Avendra’s best-in-class contracts for MRO supplies.
 That collective buying power means you’ll receive greater savings from some of your everyday suppliers as well as free shipping from most suppliers.